QuentinRa/blog.quentinra.dev/operating-systems/networking/knowledge/_protocols/dns.md

 👉 All subdomains are written as FQDN.

 👉 Any domain ending with `.` (DNS root) is written as a FQDN.
 For instance, `example.com` is NOT a FQDN, while `example.com.` is.

-➡️ It's more of a technical term, rather than a "practical" term.
 </div></div>

 <hr class="sep-both">